sgkertsos/traffic-sign-classification/README.md

 Double click on the **notebook.ipynb** file.
 The file is opened in a different tab.
 In this file we do the following:

 * We perform Exploratory Data Analysis.
-* We create and test a model.
+* We create a model.
+Then we train it and test it.

 Each notebook cell has a short description of what is actually done.